abiddiscombe/archcodes/README.md

 # archiebiddiscombe.com
-Thanks for your interest in the code behind [archiebiddiscombe.com](https://archiebiddiscombe.com) - this site is built using [Svelte](https://svelte.dev), which I am currently learning how to use.
-If you spot a bug or a better way to do something, I'd love to hear!
+Thanks for your interest in the code behind my personal website - built using [Svelte](https://svelte.dev), which I am currently learning how to use.
+If you spot a bug or a better way to do something, I'd love to hear from you!

 Shout out to [meshgradients.design](https://www.meshgradients.design) for the beautiful backgrounds used in this prototype.